KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_3.md

   module.exports = apiRouter;
   ```

-  Notice the code is indented and there are blank lines above and below the route, to make the code easier to read.
+  Notice the `res.json` code is indented and there are blank lines above and below the route, to make the code easier to read and maintain.

+6. In Atom, double click on the _app/routes/index.js_ file in the left side Project pane to open it.

+7. In _app/routes/index.js_, create a variable named `quizRoutes`.

-6. Open  _app/routes/index.js_ in Atom & add the following:
+8. Then add the following:

   {% label %}Atom | app/routes/index.js{% endlabel %}
   ```